 - Speed restrictions – in situations where the speed limit cannot be detected, Autosteer is limited to 45mph.
 Where the speed limit is detected, the maximum speed is set to +5mph above the speed limit.

-Compared to Others: Because Tesla uses its own powerful camera AI system, it’s able to handle a greater variety of roads and conditions than most other manufacturers.
-On the flip side, systems like GM’s Super Cruise tend to be a bit more stable, but it’s limited to roads where GM has done extensive mapping ahead of time.
+Compared to Others: Because Tesla uses its own powerful camera AI system, it’s able to handle a greater variety of roads and conditions than most other manufacturers systems.
+The closest competitor is GM’s Super Cruise, but it’s limited to roads where GM has done extensive mapping ahead of time.
+Other systems such as Nissan’s ProPilot and Volvo’s Pilot Assist aren’t nearly as good as Tesla (or GM) in keeping centered within lanes.
+BMW should be releasing a worthy competitor with the 2019 X5.

 Auto Lane Change

 Here’s a feature that almost no other car manufacturer currently offers to general consumers – the ability to automatically and safely change (one) lane while in ACC+Auto-Steering mode.
 This makes it convenient to change lanes to avoid slower traffic, when required, without having to first disengage Autopilot and then re-engage it.
-It works, but some of the lane changes currently feel fairly aggressive and quick and can be somewhat unnerving, so it’s best to only use this function once you have thoroughly checked your surroundings.
+It works, but on rare occasions, it can quickly abort and go back into the original lane which can be somewhat unnerving, so it’s best to only use this function once you have thoroughly checked your surroundings.

 How to Use It: First, enable Auto Lane Change in Settings.
 Then, with Autosteer active, simply apply the turn signal to the desired direction and the vehicle will change lanes when it’s safe to do so.
 Once the lane change has completed, turn off the turn signal (there’s no need to do this on the Model 3).
 You may cancel Auto Lane Change by manually steering, applying the brake or canceling the turn signal (Model S and X).